-- Keep track of upcoming application and scholarship deadlines - Acceptances for Early applications may start to come in! - Ensure official SAT (College Board) and ACT (ACT Student) score reports are sent to Regular Decision schools - Finalize any remaining Supplemental Essays before the holidays
+- Keep track of upcoming application and scholarship deadlines - Acceptances for Early applications may start to come in!
+Look out for acceptance emails from CT State colleges! - Ensure official SAT (College Board) and ACT (ACT Student) score reports are sent to Regular Decision schools. - Finalize any remaining Supplemental Essays before the holidays!